rubenochiavone/ternary-rk-fit/README.md

 ## Requirements

-**ternary-rk-fit** depends on the `lmfit` python library.
-It performs Levenberg-Marquardt algorithm curve fitting algorithm and many more - take a look at their [site](http://cars9.uchicago.edu/software/python/lmfit/ "lmfit").
+**ternary-rk-fit** depends on `lmfit` python library.
+It performs Levenberg-Marquardt curve fitting algorithm and many more - take a look at their [site](http://cars9.uchicago.edu/software/python/lmfit/ "lmfit") and [source code](https://github.com/lmfit/lmfit-py/ "lmfit").

 In order to install it type: